 One Mum suggested adding a tattoo to the outside of a boiled egg shell as a fun way of getting kids to eat them.
 But for younger kids, shelling the egg and adding it to a small pot is probably a better way of serving them, not as much fun though.

 Dried fruit, though higher in sugar content, is also a good small break snack.
 Raisins, cranberries, apricots, mango, sunflower and pumpkin seeds are popular with kids, and a little pot of one or all makes a tasty small break snack.

-Be Inspired with – Lunch Box Ideas for Kids from Our Twitter Party.
+You May Also Enjoy Lunch Box Ideas for Kids from Our Twitter Party

 Dips are a great way of adding variety and vegetables to a lunch box.
 Give them bread sticks or chopped vegetables to dip, or use as an alternative sauce for sandwiches or salads.